 Take Action Before You Need To

 A general power of attorney is most valuable when it is in place before a crisis occurs.
 Once you lose capacity, it is too late to execute one.
-The time to act is now, while you are healthy, and the decision is yours to make.
+The time to create one is before you need it, while you are healthy and the decision is entirely yours to make.

-Our Central Kentucky estate planning lawyers help individuals and families across Hardin County, Meade County, LaRue County, Breckinridge County, and Grayson County get these critical documents in order.
-Contact our Radcliff office to schedule a consultation and learn how a carefully drafted power of attorney can give you and your family peace of mind
+Our Central Kentucky estate planning lawyers help individuals and families in Hardin County, Meade County, LaRue County, Breckinridge County, and Grayson County get these critical documents in order.
+Contact our Radcliff office to schedule a consultation and learn how a carefully drafted power of attorney can give you and your family peace of mind.